ucsd-ets/spark-notebook/README.md

 kubectl apply -f pods.yaml # to run yaml file to build pods

 # TIPS
-# check spark pods, should see 2 "Running"
+# check pod status, should see 3 "Running" (re-run if still initializing)
 kubectl get pods | grep spark
 # check spark service
 kubectl describe svc <SERVICE_NAME>
-# check detailed logs and error (if get one)
+# check logs and error (if get one); you can exec into the pod and follow that path for a detailed log
 kubectl logs <POD_NAME>
 # delete the environment if something is wrong at any time. then re-run yaml file.
 kubectl delete -f pods.yaml